Bias-Aware Inference in Fuzzy Regression Discontinuity Designs: Theoretical Properties

-This result mirrors the identification analysis in Section~\ref{subsection:identification}, and suggests that our actual CS should also take one of these general shapes as long as $\widehat h_{M}(c)$ does not vary ``too much'' with $c$.
+The result mirrors the discussion at the end of Section~\ref{sec:setup}.
+It suggests that our actual CS should take one of these general shapes as long as $\widehat h_{M}(c)$ does not vary ``too much'' with $c$.
 We found this to be the case in every simulation run and every empirical analysis that we conducted in the context of this paper.
-The last two cases in Theorem~\ref{theorem_formofCS}, in which $\mathcal{C}_{\textnormal{ar}}^{\alpha}(h)$ is a half-line, are also ``knife-edge'' cases: they only occur if one of the boundaries of a bias-aware CI for $\tau_T$ is exactly equal to zero.
-Since this is a probability zero event under standard asymptotics, these two cases are largely irrelevant for empirical practice.
+The last two cases in Theorem~\ref{theorem_formofCS}, in which $\mathcal{C}_{\textnormal{ar}}^{\alpha}(h)$ is a half-line, are also ``knife-edge'' cases: they only occur if one of the boundaries of a bias-aware CI for $\tau_T$ is exactly equal to zero, and are thus largely irrelevant for empirical practice.